backdrop/backdrop-issues/procedures/issue-template--release--minor-preview.md

 - [ ] If this is the Jan 1 pre-release, then make sure to update the end year in the "All Backdrop code is Copyright..." section towards the bottom of the README.md file.
 - [ ] Merge commits (assign to quicksketch / serundeputy / herbdool / bwpanda)
-- [ ] Create a new minor release milestone (assign to klonos / jenlampton / herbdool / serundeputy / quicksketch)
+- [ ] Create a new minor release milestone (assign to klonos / jenlampton / herbdool / quicksketch)
-- [ ] Move all unfinished issues to the next minor release milestone (assign to klonos / jenlampton / herbdool / serundeputy / quicksketch)
+- [ ] Move all unfinished issues to the next minor release milestone (assign to klonos / jenlampton / herbdool / quicksketch)
 - [ ] Review all closed issues in milestone: (assign to klonos / jenlampton / stpaultim )
   * Issue titles should include a complete, but very brief summary of the problem.
   * Issue titles sould be in complete sentences, ending with a period.
   * Bug issue titles should start with `Fix` or `Fixed`,
   * New fearure issue titles should start with `Add` or `Added`.
   * Each issue should have accurate labels, especially the "type - " labels.
-- [ ] Draft Release notes (assign to jenlampton / herbdool / serundeputy / quicksketch)
+- [ ] Draft Release notes (assign to jenlampton / herbdool / quicksketch)
   - [ ] Include a short, descriptive summary of the release, for example:
     - This is the preview release of Backdrop 1.16.0.
 Please use this version if you would like to help us test the features in the new version of Backdrop prior to the official release on January/May/September 15th, 20xx.
   - [ ] Include a section heading `**Notes for updating**`
     - [ ] Note if any changes were made to files outside the `core` directory, for example:
-      * No changes have been made to the `.htaccess`, `robots.txt` or default `settings.php` files in this release.
-Updating customized versions of those files is not necessary.
+      * ``- No changes have been made to the `.htaccess`, `robots.txt` or default `settings.php` files in this release.
+Updating customized versions of those files is not necessary.``
       * See [this example](https://github.com/backdrop/backdrop/releases/tag/1.18.0) for updates to `.htaccess`
       * See [this example](https://github.com/backdrop/backdrop/releases/tag/1.16.0) or [this example](https://github.com/backdrop/backdrop/releases/tag/1.14.0) for updates to `settings.php`
     - [ ] Note if updates (update.php) needs to be run, for example: